 |MEM09010C||Create 3D Models Using Computer Aided Design System|

-It is recommended that applicants have completed Year 11 or equivalent, due to the literacy and numeracy requirements of engineering studies.
+There are no formal entry requirements to this qualification.
+However, it is recommended that applicants have completed Year 11 or equivalent, due to the literacy and numeracy requirements of engineering studies.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.